kc6827/IGME-351-Personal-Toolbox/README.md

 Where to find primitive components: the top of the <script> in the index.html file

 Important design decisions: Rect x and y is the center of the rectangle and not the top left corner.
-This is to make switching from a rect to a circle more convenient.
+This is to make switching from a rect to a circle/ellipse more convenient.
+Also, circle and ellipse use diameter instead of radius for the same reason.